tree

 Edible Qualities

-Valentine Cherry (tree form) is a small tree that is typically grown for its edible qualities.
+Valentine Cherry (tree form) is a small tree that is commonly grown for its edible qualities.
 It produces cherry red round fruit (technically 'drupes') with red flesh which are usually ready for picking in late summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a tart taste and a firm texture.

 The fruit are most often used in the following ways:

-- Cooking
+• Cooking

-- Baking
+• Baking

-- Preserves
+• Preserves

 Features & Attributes